magenta-aps/osdatascanner/docs/installation.md

 - **Report-module**: [magentaaps/os2datascanner-report](https://hub.docker.com/r/magentaaps/os2datascanner-report)

-Furthermore, we have made an adapted postgres image with dedicated users for the OS2datascanner system (to avoid giving root privileges to the OS2datascanner users in the postgres container):
+Furthermore, we have made an adapted postgres image with dedicated users for the OSdatascanner system (to avoid giving root privileges to the OSdatascanner users in the postgres container):

 - **Adapted postgres image**: [magentaaps/os2datascanner-db](https://hub.docker.com/r/magentaaps/os2datascanner-db)

-This last image is made available for anyone who wishes to run their OS2datascaner databases in a Docker container, rather than directly on the host.
+This last image is made available for anyone who wishes to run their OSdatascaner databases in a Docker container, rather than directly on the host.
 The image allows for the two databases (one for the Admin-module, one for the Report-module) to be run from a single container or from a container each.
 It is configured through seven environment variables - the superuser and at